avagsokich/avagsokich.github.io/README.md

 ## Hello,  my name is Ava Sokich and I am currently a junior at Lehigh Univeristy studying journalism and working for _The Brown and White_.
-This page is being used for my Data Journalism course.
+This page is being used for my Data Journalism class.

 ![avasokichheadshot](https://github.com/avagsokich/avagsokich.github.io/blob/main/IMG_0467.jpg?raw=true)